-Patrick Boch collects, uses and is responsible for personal information about you.
+I, Ben Symons, collect, use and are responsible for personal information about you (personal information being any information about an individual from which that person can be identified).
 When I do this I am the 'controller' of this information for the purposes of the GDPR and the Data Protection Act 2018.